bluem-development/bluem-woocommerce/readme.txt

 3. This is the payment gateway settings page: the two possible gateways are automatically added and configurable from within WooCommerce.

 == Support ==
 If you have any questions, please reach out to me via email at d.rijpkema@bluem.nl.
-I aim to respond to requests within 5 working days.
+I aim to respond within five working days.